18 June, 2024

 The UNESCO Geopark in Sai Kung is consistently ranked one of (if not the best!) places to go kayaking in Hong Kong.
 Intricate rocks formed through a volcanic explosion and the crystal clear blue waters make you question the idea that this city could ever be considered a mere concrete jungle.

-The park contains many islands across Hong Kong, but the best spot for individual kayaking would be High Island, Port Island and the Ung Kong group.
+The park contains many islands across Hong Kong, but the best spot for individual kayaking would be High Island and Port Island.
 All of these islands have unforgettable views and plenty of caves to explore.
 If you’re looking to kayak to one of the further out islands such as Sharp Island, Tiu Cheung Island or Bluff Island, we would recommend going with a kayaking tour group.

 How to get there: MTR to Choi Hung, then take minibus 1A into Sai Kung Pier and then hop on bus 99 to Muk Min Shan.